 It was my birthday.
 One of those “milestones,” so I wanted to do something special.
 Really special.
 I’d only recently earned my PADI diving certification, so it seemed like the best time to take on one of my long-time bucket list adventures – a road trip through tropical northern Queensland with scuba diving in Cairns at the Great Barrier Reef!

 Located in the Coral Sea, off the coast of northeast tropical Queensland, The Great Barrier Reef is the world’s largest coral reef, stretching out for 1800 miles.
 It comprises over 3000 individual reef systems and coral cays.
 It’s one of the seven wonders of the natural world, a UNESCO World Heritage Site, and the only living thing on earth visible from space.

 Kary and I chose Deep Sea Divers Den (DDSD) for our three-tank-excursion.
 I queried my Girls that Scuba community for a recommendation in Cairns, and DSDD won, hands down.
 They are a locally-owned business with two busy locations and the highest level of PADI certification – they have certified over 130,000 divers over the course of 43 years.

 “We’re the only operation in Australia to do fluorescent diving,” said Kath Cutler, Marketing Manager of DSDD.
-“We get the equipment from Germany.
+“We get our equipment from Germany.
 You slip it over the top of your mask and it’s almost like a 3-D shield.
 An instructor/guide takes you down in the evening and when they turn on the torches everything looks three-dimensional.”

 The First Dive – Great Barrier Reef